 England - London - Poll Tax riot.

 Several metres above the ground, a lone protester hangs on to a street light pole in London's Trafalgar Square at the height of the famous Poll Tax Riot on 31st March 1990 as flames erupt from a building site on The Strand.
-Angry crowds, demonstrating against Margaret Thatcher's local authority tax, stormed the Whitehall area and then London's West End, setting fire to a construction site and cars, looting stores up Charing Cross Road and St Martin's Lane.
+Three police officers wearing helmets and riot shields brace themselves for further violence as angry crowds, demonstrating against Margaret Thatcher's local authority tax, stormed the Whitehall area and then London's West End, starting fires and overturning cars, looting stores up Charing Cross Road and St Martin's Lane.
 The anti-poll tax rally in central London erupted into the worst riots seen in the city for a century.
 Forty-five police officers were among the 113 people injured as well as 20 police horses.
 340 people were arrested.Add to Cart Add to Lightbox Download